Haile2003/Fitness-Calorie-Tracker/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **App Name Here**
+This document provides a summary of our project building process for our app, **NutriLog**

 ## Milestone Requirements